 Determination that a college course meets the high school TEKS/learning outcomes for a particular high school course is the responsibility of the school district or private/charter/home school.
 The Lone Star College does not identify courses as meeting any particular TEA requirements for high school graduation.
-Lone Star College has designed dual credit courses to the meet the TEKS, but additional outcomes required by any school/district will need to be supplemented by that school/district.
+Lone Star College has designed dual credit courses to the meet Lone Star College Student Learn Outcomes, but additional TEKS required by any school/district will need to be supplemented by that school/district.
 All decisions regarding a student's high school graduation plan should be determined by their school counselor/administrator.
 Offering a dual credit course remains the decision of each Independent School District.
 A course that is listed does not automatically grant an ISD approval to offer a course.

 The State of Texas’ Senate Bill 148 requires each institution of higher education to adopt a Core Curriculum (liberal arts, humanities, sciences and political, social, and cultural history) of up to 42 hours of college.
 This core of classes can be transferred to any state college/university in Texas.

 Courses within the following rubrics contained in the Lower Division Academic Course Guide Manual (ACGM), may be reported for funding when taken for dual credit: ACCT (Accounting); AGRI (Agriculture); ARCH (Architecture); BCIS (Business Computer Information Systems); BUSI (Business); COSC (Computer Science); CRIJ (Criminal Justice); ENGR (Engineering); ENGT (Engineering Technology); FORE (Forestry); FORS (Forensic Science); HORT (horticulture); RNSG (Nursing)